 This course focuses on numeracy and the application of mathematical concepts.
-Students will be supported to further develop their numeracy skills and and prepare for the Numeracy common assessment activity.
+Students will be supported to further develop their numeracy skills and prepare for the Numeracy common assessment activity.
 The course links to the strands from the NZ Curriculum and covers various aspects of number, algebra, geometry, measurement, statistics and probability.
+Progression from this course is to another Level 1 course, there is no direct Level 2 pathway.
+Optional Financial Capability Unit Standards papers 24697, 24709 will be available for students.